OpenDSA/OpenDSA/Doc/source/Exercise.rst

 .. _Exercise:

-OpenDSA and Khan Academy infrastructure
+Using OpenDSA with Khan Academy infrastructure
 =======================================

-We use the Khan Academy infrastructure for writing questions.
+We use the Khan Academy (KA) infrastructure for writing questions.
-They supply some documentation at their
+KA supplies some documentation at
 `wiki <https://github.com/Khan/khan-exercises/wiki/>`_.

 Using the Multiple Choice Question Template